- New York University School of Medicine, New York, NY

 Dedicated to finding new and innovative ways to treat cancer, Dr. Markman has published more than 1400 articles, editorials, peer-reviewed manuscripts, book chapters, reviews, letters and abstracts.

-He has also written or co-edited 10 books and served as an editorial board member on over 40 journals.
+Dr. Markman has written or co-edited 10 books and served as an editorial board member on over 40 journals.
 He is currently Editor-in-Chief of numerous oncology journals, including Oncology Digest and Current Oncology Reports.
 He is also a Fellow of the American College of Physicians and the American Society of Clinical Oncology.

 Dr. Markman is regularly listed as one of the “Best Doctors in America” by Best Doctors, Inc., one of “America’s Top Doctors” by Castle Connelly Medical Ltd., and one of “America’s Top Oncologists” by Consumer’s Research Council of America.
 In 1999 he was recognized as the Lee and Jerome Burkons Research Chair in Oncology by the Cleveland Clinic.